Financial-Times/document-store-api/data-migration-scripts/README.md

     The output of `curl` contains the public IP address.

-2. Run the migration process on you localhost:
+2. Run the migration process on your localhost:

     ```
     ./migrate-ucs-coco.sh <ucs-mongodb-host> <public-ip-coco-primary>